 Frank Bowling is up there with the greatest painters of all time.

+All images unless otherwise stated are from my own photographs.
 The notes that accompanying the images above have been taken from the Tate Britain Exhibition Booklet.